Materials-Consortia/OPTIMADE/optimade.rst

 An implementation SHOULD always include this format as one of the partial data formats provided for a property that has been omitted from the response to the initial query.
 Implementations MAY provide links to their own non-standard formats, but non-standard format names MUST be prefixed by a database-provider-specific prefix.

-If the server supports the :query-param:`property_ranges` query parameter, as described in section `Entry Listing URL Query Parameters`_ additional metadata needs to be present under :field:`property_metadata` field, for each property that is returned in the partial data format.
+If the server supports the :query-param:`property_ranges` query parameter, as described in section `Single Entry URL Query Parameters`_, additional metadata SHOULD be present in the property specific field under the :field:`property_metadata` field, for each property that is returned in the partial data format.
-This meta data allows clients to request specific subsections of properties.
+This metadata allows clients to request specific subsections of properties.

 If the field can be sliced with the :query-param:`property_ranges`, the following fields MUST be defined under :field:`property_metadata`, otherwise implementation is OPTIONAL.
 Except for the `nvalues` field, the queryability of all fields is OPTIONAL.